MicrosoftDocs/msteams-docs/msteams-platform/get-started/choose-what-suits-you.md

 > * Meeting and calls can deliver a user experience for enabling collaboration, partnership, informed communication, and shared feedback.
 For more information, see [apps for Teams meetings and calls](../apps-in-teams-meetings/teams-apps-in-meetings.md).
 > * You can also use languages, such as Node.js, Java, Python, and Web technology like HTML and CSS to build your Teams app.

-**Example scenario**: If you want to build a social media dashboard app that sends notifications using TypeScript, consider the following scenario.
+**Example scenario**: If you want to build a social media dashboard app that sends notifications using TypeScript, consider the following scenario:

 :::image type="content" source="../assets/images/overview/sdks-scenario.png" alt-text="Diagram shows you the scenario where you build Teams app with TypeScript."lightbox="../assets/images/overview/sdks-scenario.png":::